 It is also important to measure how long claimants worked and paid Social Security taxes before becoming disabled – or how many work credits they earned.
 Individuals can accrue up to four credits per year.
 The minimum number of work credits required to qualify for benefits is six, and the maximum is 40.

 Additionally, if claimants are working and earning over a specific dollar amount per month when they apply, they do not qualify for disability.
 In this case, they are ineligible because they are engaged in substantial gainful activity.

 The process of determining whether an individual qualifies for SS disability benefits involves examining their medical conditions.
 The Social Security Administration (SSA) utilizes a multi-step inquiry to determine whether claimants meet the disability test.

-First, SSA determines if the medical conditions causing the applicants to seek SS disability is severe enough to warrant an award of benefits.
-To qualify, the conditions must significantly limit their ability to conduct necessary work activities for at least 12 months.
+First, SSA determines if the medical conditions causing the applicant to seek SS disability is severe enough to warrant an award of benefits.
+To qualify, the condition must significantly limit their ability to conduct necessary work activities for at least 12 months.
 Basic work activities include sitting, standing, lifting, walking, and remembering.

 If a medical condition is sufficiently severe, the SSA will identify whether it appears on their list of impairments.
-The SSA’s list of qualifying conditions are those which are severe enough to prevent someone from engaging in any gainful activity regardless of age, education, or work experience.
+The SSA’s list of automatically qualifying conditions include those which are severe enough to prevent someone from engaging in any gainful activity regardless of age, education, or work experience.